-Allens, being the partnership and legal practice of Allens and Allens Operations Pty Ltd (Allens) respects your privacy and is committed to complying with the Australian Privacy Principles contained in the Privacy Act 1988 (Privacy Act).
+Allens, being the partnership and legal practice of Allens and its related entities set out at the end of this policy (Allens), respects privacy and is committed to complying with the Privacy Act 1988 (Cth) (Privacy Act).

 Personal information includes information or an opinion (whether true or not) about an identified or a reasonably identifiable individual.